 Our first excursion was to\u00a0Seaton Beach, which was a few minutes from where we were staying.
 It wasn’t the prettiest of the beaches we visited, but the kids liked it and there was a great Woodland Nature Walk\u00a0right next to it, which takes you\u00a0through Seaton Valley to the village of Hessenford and right to a welcome pub for lunch.\u00a0We saw all manner of flora and fauna, and the girls were thoroughly engaged; so much so that even the twins – at two-and-a-half years old – managed to walk three-and-a-half miles.
 It was a really good walk.<\/p>\n

-2. The Lost Gardens of Heligan<\/strong><\/p>\n
+2. The Lost Gardens of Heligan<\/strong><\/h3>\n

-I think this was one of the highlights for all of us and we spent hours and hours there as there were so many interesting things to see.
-If you know some of the history<\/a>\u00a0behind The Lost Gardens, it’s even more remarkable.<\/p>\n
+I think this was one of the highlights for all of us and we spent hours and hours there as there was so much to see and do.
+The history<\/a> behind the gardens is even more remarkable.<\/p>\n

-The Lost Gardens<\/a>\u00a0lay dormant and neglected under decades of overgrowth but were\u00a0restored on a shoestring budget and unveiled\u00a0in 1992.
-The gardens are vast yet so many parts have the intimacy of private gardens that you’ve been invited into.<\/p>\n
+The Lost Gardens<\/a> lay dormant and neglected under decades of overgrowth but were restored on a shoestring budget and unveiled in 1992.
+They’re vast yet so many parts have the intimacy of private gardens that you’ve been invited into.<\/p>\n

 \"The<\/a>